Typhoon Rananim

-Typhoon Rananim, known in the Philippines as Typhoon Karen, was the strongest typhoon to make landfall on the Chinese province of Zhejiang since Typhoon Wanda in 1956.
+Typhoon Rananim, (Note: The name Rananim (Chuukese: ráán ánnim, [ræːn̩ æn̩n̩im]) was contributed by the Federated States of Micronesia and means "hello, good day" in Chuukese.) known in the Philippines as Typhoon Karen, was the strongest typhoon to make landfall on the Chinese province of Zhejiang since Typhoon Wanda in 1956.
 It formed on August 6, 2004, intensifying into a tropical storm on August 8.
 Rananim gradually intensified, initially moving northward before turning to the northwest and attaining typhoon status.
 After developing a small eye, the typhoon attained peak winds of 150 km/h as it passed between Taiwan and Okinawa.
 On August 12, Rananim moved ashore in China, and it dissipated three days later.
-The name Rananim means "hello" in the Chuukese language.

 Impact outside of China was minimal and largely limited to heavy rains, although one death was reported in Taiwan.
 In the country, strong winds and heavy rainfall left heavy damage near the coast, as well as to farms further inland.
 Rananim destroyed 64,300 houses and damaged another 125,000.
 The typhoon affected 75 counties, affecting 18 million people, and overall damage was estimated at ¥20.1 billion ($2.44 billion 2004 USD, $ USD), primarily in Zhejiang.
 There were 168 deaths in China, which caused the name Rananim to be retired from the naming list.